tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 With this completed, user logins should now be working.
 To test everything out, try starting Django's development server and attempt to register a new account.
 After successful registration, you should then be able to login with the details you just provided.
 Check the `index()` view -- when you log in, do you see it greeting you with your username?

 ## Restricting Access
 Now that users can login to Rango, we can now go about restricting access to particular parts of the application as per the specification.
-This means that only registered users will be able to create categories and and add new pages to existing categories.
+This means that only registered users will be able to create categories and add new pages to existing categories.
 With Django, there are several ways in which we can achieve this goal.

-- In the template, we could use the `{% if user.authenticated %}` template tag to modify how the page is rendered (shown already).
+- In the template, we could use the `{% if user.is_authenticated %}` template tag to modify how the page is rendered (shown already).
 - In the view, we could directly examine the `request` object and check if the user is authenticated.
 - Or, we could use a *decorator* function `@login_required` provided by Django that checks if the user is authenticated.